unit8co/darts/docs/userguide/torch_forecasting_models.md

 ### Tune the batch size
 A larger batch size tends to speed up the training because it reduces the number of backward passes per epoch and has the potential to better parallelize computation.
-However it also changes the training dynamics (e.g. you might need more epochs, and the convergence dynamics is affected).
-Furthermore larger batch sizes increase memory consumption.
+However, it also changes the training dynamics (e.g. you might need more epochs, and the convergence dynamics is affected).
+Furthermore, larger batch sizes increase memory consumption.
 So here too some testing is required.

 ### Tune `num_loader_workers`
 All deep learning models in Darts have a parameter `num_loader_workers` in their `fit()` and `predict()` functions, which configures the `num_workers` parameter in the PyTorch `DataLoaders`.
-By default it is set to 0, which means that the main process will also take care of loading the data.
+By default, it is set to 0, which means that the main process will also take care of loading the data.
 Setting `num_workers > 0` will use additional workers to load the data.
 This typically incurs some overhead (notably increasing memory consumption), but in some cases it can also substantially improve performance.
 The ideal value depends on many factors such as the batch size, whether you are using a GPU, the number of CPU cores available, and whether loading the data involved I/O operations (if the series are stored on disk).